 Taymara Abreu

-She holds a BSc in Nutrition from Federal University of Santa Catarina (Brazil) and a MSc (cum laude) in Epidemiology from Radboud University.
-She also has experience with biomarkers of food intake and modeling and data analysis of dietary intake data.
+Taymara holds a BSc in Nutrition from Federal University of Santa Catarina (Brazil) and a cum laude MSc in Epidemiology from Radboud University (Netherlands).

 Publications